 Total number of credit points needed to complete this Honours degree is 96 credit points, 48 credit points per semester.

-In your first semester, you must enrol in MATH2183 and one (1) of the Advanced Topics courses that is worth 36 credit points individually.
+In your first semester, you must enrol in MATH2183 and three (3) of the six (6) Advanced Topics courses that is worth 12 credit points individually.

-In your second semester, you must enrol in MATH2184 and one (1) of the remaining Advanced Topics courses for which you were not enrolled in your first semester that is worth 36 credit poits individually.
+In your second semester, you must enrol in MATH2184 and the remaining three (3) Advanced Topics courses for which you were not enrolled in your first semester that is worth 12 credit points individually.